Mono County Superior Court

-The Superior Court of California, County of Mono, also known as the Mono County Superior Court or Mono Superior Court, is the California superior court with jurisdiction over Mono County.
+The Superior Court of California, County of Mono, Informally the Mono County Superior Court, is the California superior court with jurisdiction over Mono County.

 History

 Mono County was partitioned from Calaveras, Fresno, and Mariposa counties in 1861.
 Aurora was named as the initial county seat.

 In 1863, a detailed survey concluded that Aurora was in the Territory of Nevada instead and after it was named the seat of Esmeralda County, Nevada, the county seat was moved to Bridgeport by election in 1864.
 The county records were hauled from Aurora to Bridgeport and stored in Kingsley's Inn, which served as the first county courthouse.
 The 2-1/2 story Mono County Courthouse was completed in 1880, designed by J.R.
 Roberts and built by Charles Anton, Samuel Hopkins, and James Cain.
 The 1880 courthouse is still serving its original purpose as the north branch courthouse for the county, and is among the oldest operating courthouses in California.
 An annex was built in 1974.